solui/solui/packages/docs/CommandLine/Login/README.md

 Once you have logged in the terminal command (above) will finish, and an authentication token will be written to `<user home directory>/.solui`.

-If you're publishing a UI as part of your CI build then you can pre-populate this file with an authentication token in order to publish to the solUI cloud.
+If you're publishing a Dapp as part of your CI build then you can pre-populate this file with an authentication token in order to publish to the solUI cloud.